Accessibility in Multi-Modal Content: Best Practices for Inclusivity

 • Bold lead-in: Prioritize content types.
 Focus first on high-traffic pages and evergreen posts.

 • Bold lead-in: Train editors.
-Run quarterly workshops on writing useful `alt` text and captioning standards.
+Run quarterly workshops on writing useful alt text and captioning standards.

 • Bold lead-in: Measure impact.
 Correlate accessibility KPIs with engagement and SEO performance.

-Market leaders recognize accessibility reduces friction and expands reach.
-For teams scaling content operations, consider integrating AI-powered pipelines to automate routine checks and preserve expert bandwidth—resources like `Scaleblogger.com` explain how to build topic clusters and automate publishing.
+Market leaders recognize accessibility reduces friction and expands reach. com` explain how to build topic clusters and automate publishing.
 Understanding these principles helps teams move faster without sacrificing quality.
-When implemented correctly, this approach reduces overhead by making accessibility a repeatable, measurable part of content production.

 Measuring Impact and Reporting